 Read on for my guide to the 5 best beaches in Sintra, Portugal.

-Note: Slightly confusingly, Sintra is both a town and a wider region (which contains the town).
+Note: Slightly confusingly, Sintra is both a town (home to the stunning Pena Palace and other famous landmarks) and a wider region (which contains the town).
 In this article, I’m mostly referring to the region, though have stated where this is otherwise.

 ** Portugal is in the Schengen Area.
 Many nationalities can visit visa-free for up to 90 days.
 If you require a visa, I recommend using iVisa.com.
 Their online visa processing service is quick, secure, and easy to use. **

 Best Beaches In Sintra - My Top 5

 By far the largest beach in the area, Praia Grande is also one of the most popular beaches in Sintra.